How Microsoft’s 1 Percenters Balance Basic Research with Short-Term Success

 To what extent does Microsoft Research’s work find its way to the Microsoft technologies that so many people use?

-First, I’d like to point out that while our role in product development is important, it’s not the reason that Microsoft Research exists. viagra in australia In fact, if there was any shred of concern that I have, it’s that all of our researchers are perhaps too devoted to helping Microsoft win in the market today.
+First, I’d like to point out that while our role in product development is important, it’s not the reason that Microsoft Research exists.
+Acquistare Vardenafil In fact, if there was any shred of concern that I have, it’s that all of our researchers are perhaps too devoted to helping Microsoft win in the market today.
 They are aware that Microsoft isn’t the leader in a lot of areas, but we don’t want to lose sight that our group wants to see beyond the horizon, not just the horizon itself.

 What have been the biggest challenges to developing machine learning?